VWO Testing

 Meet Amerisleep: An Online Mattress Leader with Multiple Product Benefits

-Online mattresses is an ultra-competitive space right now.
+Online mattresses are an ultra-competitive space right now.
 Amerisleep is a leading player in this space.
 It has a high-end mattress that it feels has several advantages:

 • (Comfort) Specially designed memory foam